cjsj156/qscriptor/README.md

 [[script_part.png]]

 We can divide a job script into two parts.
-Header and environment setting part and part where we specify script to run and arguments. qscriptor makes header and environment setting part using dataclass in qscriptor/scriptor/presets/header_ env_settings.py and running script setting with qscriptor/scriptor/presets/run _settings.py.
+Header and environment setting part and part where we specify script to run and arguments. runsync_script makes header and environment setting part using dataclass in runsync/presets/header_ env_settings.py and running script setting with runsync/presets/run _settings.py.

-qscriptor/scriptor/presets/header_ env_settings.py
+runsync/presets/header_ env_settings.py
 ```
 @dataclass
 class BaseConfig: